NNgen/NNgen.github.io/tutorial-ultra96v2-pynq/index.md

 NNgen Tutorial on Ultra96 v2 and PYNQ
 ========================================

-This tutorial provides to the basic development flow for DNN acceleration system based on NNgen on Ultra96 v2 and PYNQ.
+This tutorial provides to the basic development flow for a NNgen-based DNN acceleration system on Ultra96 v2 and PYNQ.

 Used software in this tutorial
 ========================================

 - OS
-    - for python: macOS 10.15.5
+    - macOS 10.15.5 (for python)
-    - for Vivado: Ubuntu 18.04.4 LTS
+    - Ubuntu 18.04.4 LTS (for Vivado)

 - python: 3.7.7